nodejs/node/COLLABORATOR_GUIDE.md

-Collaborators should feel free to take full responsibility for managing issues and pull requests they feel qualified to handle, as long as this is done while being mindful of these guidelines, the opinions of other Collaborators and guidance of the CTC.
+Collaborators should feel free to take full responsibility for managing issues and pull requests they feel qualified to handle, as long as this is done while being mindful of these guidelines, the opinions of other Collaborators and guidance of the TSC.

 Collaborators may **close** any issue or pull request they believe is not relevant for the future of the Node.js project.
 Where this is